Ollama Herd vs Bifrost

 Bifrost is a blazing-fast Go-based LLM gateway built for DevOps teams routing to cloud providers at scale.
 Ollama Herd is a hardware-aware fleet router built for small teams turning Apple Silicon devices into one AI cluster.

-Bifrost (~2.8K GitHub stars) is an open-source high-performance AI gateway written in Go by Maxim AI.
+Bifrost (~7K GitHub stars as of August 2026) is an open-source high-performance AI gateway written in Go by Maxim AI.
 It claims sub-100-microsecond overhead at 5,000 requests per second, making it one of the fastest LLM gateways available.
 Bifrost supports 20+ cloud LLM providers with adaptive load balancing, automatic failover, semantic caching, and native Prometheus metrics through an OpenAI-compatible interface.

 | Feature | Bifrost | Ollama Herd |